 No. To encourage students to develop a second area of academic depth, Communications waives eight hours of COM electives for any student completing a double major outside of Communications (COM).
 For example, a student double majoring in journalism and history would need a total of 44 COM hours instead of the normal 52 hours.

 Who will be my adviser?

-The teacher of your Elon 101 class serves as your adviser during the first year.
-After that, students who declare a major in the School of Communications are assigned a faculty member in Communications or Sport & Event Management who serves as their adviser for the rest of their academic time at Elon.
+The teacher of your Elon 1010 class serves as your adviser during the first year.
+After that, students who declare a major in the School of Communications are assigned a faculty member in their area who serves as their adviser for the rest of their academic time at Elon.
 You meet individually with your faculty adviser at least once each semester.

 What courses transfer to Elon from other schools?

 The registrar’s office designates which courses taken elsewhere will count toward an Elon graduation.
 Coursework in the arts and sciences such as math, English, history and the sciences normally transfer.